HCA’s lobby is temporarily closed for walk-in customer service. Learn about customer service options.

 Long-term disability insurance

-You will also be automatically enrolled in employee-paid LTD insurance coverage.
-Note: Your SEBB long-term disability benefit is different from the state’s new long-term care benefit, which is called The WA Cares Fund.
+Note: Your SEBB long-term disability benefit is different from the state’s long-term care benefit, which is called The WA Cares Fund.

 On this page